Berbera gerbil

-The Berbera gerbil (Gerbillus acticola) is distributed mainly in Somalia, but its range may extend into Ethiopia and Djibouti.
-It is endemic to the Ethiopian xeric grasslands and shrublands ecoregion.
+The Berbera gerbil (Gerbillus acticola) is a species of rodent in the subfamily Gerbillinae.
+It is endemic to Somaliland.

 Description

 The Berbera gerbil has an average head-and-body length of 94 mm and a tail of 129 mm.
 It is a small gerbil, the upper pars being sandy orange, the individual hairs having grey shafts and orange tips.
 The flanks are rather paler, the hairs being white with orange tips, and the underparts are pure white, with a clear demarcation line between the dorsal and ventral pelage.
 There is a white patch round the eye and the cheeks, chin, throat and feet are white.
 The soles of the feet are hairless.
 The long tail is sandy orange above and pale below, and has a narrow tuft of brown and white hairs at its tip.
 It is generally similar in size and appearance to the greater Egyptian gerbil (Gerbillus pyramidum), but they have different geographical ranges.